 With today’s global complex supply chains involving thousands of SKUs and product variations, partners and channels, manual planning and management are just not effective nor scalable.
 Yet to run efficiently, companies must continually monitor and synchronize supply to demand, adjust forecasts, recalculate orders, inventory levels, and select optimal transportation modes.
 That’s where NEO can help.

-NEO Brings Machine Learning for Your Supply Chain
+NEO Brings Artificial Intelligence and Machine Learning to Your Supply Chain

 NEO starts out smart and gets smarter.
 NEO has accumulated wisdom from across the network, across companies and a variety of scenarios.
 He collects and analyzes information from across the network, from internal and external systems and data streams, to fine tune his decision-making process to deliver increasingly effective results.